aaniin/self-driving-p1/README.md

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The goals of this project were the following:
-* Make a pipeline that finds lane lines on the road
+* Make a pipeline that finds lane lines on the road - see [the notebook in this repo](P1.ipynb)
-* Reflect on your work in a written report
+* Reflect on the work in a written report - see below

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---

 ### Reflection